RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/leading_a_student_club_pt1.md

 ### 3.2.
 Credit in Public, Confront in Private

 I have seen way too many **teams crumble because their team lead just yells at someone in a group meeting**.
 I can't stress upon this enough.
-I've had friends who were immensely passionate about the team when they joined but left the same team with a gruesome story of how that team is toxic that propagates faster than anything else.
+I've had friends who were immensely passionate about their team when they joined but left the same team with a gruesome story of how that team is toxic, and that story propagates faster than anything else.

-> Teams crumble when their team lead decides to yell at someone in a group setting
+> Teams crumble the moment their team lead decides to yell at someone in a group setting

 It's important to understand the psychology of people (and we will come back to this same idea again when we talk about publicity in part 2 of the series): **Everyone wants to be the protagonist of their own story**.
 Hence, noone is going to tolerate it if a leader is actually a threat to their own self-respect and dignity.